 Cycloviruses

-Four hundred and seventy-two contigs ≥ 200 nt in length with detectable homology to sequences of viruses in the family Circoviridae (that comprises two genera: Circovirus and Cyclovirus) clustered in 22 genetic groups (data not shown).
+Four hundred and seventy-two contigs ≥ 200 nt in length (mean size = 417 nt) with detectable homology to sequences of viruses in the family Circoviridae (that comprises two genera: Circovirus and Cyclovirus) clustered in 22 genetic groups (data not shown).
 Here, we were able to obtain potentially complete genomes of 45 isolates representing the 22 genetic groups from 17 army ant colonies.
 These genomes, with lengths ranging from 1,723 to 2,024 nt, contained two ORFs predicted to encode a replication-associated protein (Rep) and a capsid (CP) protein.
 A conserved nonanucleotide motif (TAGTATTAC) that is typical of the members of the Circoviridae family was identified on the cp-encoding strand of the 45 genomic sequences.
 Similarly, all genomes contained two intergenic regions, one located between the 5′ ends of the rep and cp ORFs, and another between the 3′ ends of the cp and rep ORFs: again genomic features common in the Circoviridae family.
 Finally, ten out of the 45 Circoviridae genome sequences have an apparent intron in the rep coding region that is possibly spliced to yield a functional Rep. A phylogenetic analysis showed that the 45 translated Rep sequences are all nested within the phylogenetic tree that included Rep sequences of representative isolates of the Cyclovirus genus (Figure 6).
 Thirty-eight out of the 45 army ant-associated cyclovirus Rep sequences clustered in four groups that respectively contained seven isolates (cluster I in Figure 6), eleven isolates (cluster II in Figure 6), ten isolates (cluster III in Figure 6) and ten isolates (cluster VI in Figure 6).
-Given that viruses within the Circoviridae family are classified into species based on genome-wide pairwise identities with an 80% species demarcation threshold 63, the 45 army ant-associated cycloviruses could reasonably be classified into nine new species (Army ant associated cyclovirus 1, 2, 3, 4, 5, 6, 8 and 10) and two existing Cyclovirus species.
+Given that viruses within the Circoviridae family are classified into species based on genome-wide pairwise identities with an 80% species demarcation threshold 63, the 45 army ant-associated cycloviruses could reasonably be classified into nine new species (Army ant associated cyclovirus 1, 2, 3, 4, 5, 6, 8, 9 and 10) and two existing Cyclovirus species.
 Specifically, the seven isolates of cluster I (Army ant associated cyclovirus 11) shared 90.8-91.8% identity with Pacific flying fox associated cyclovirus 3 (Acc.
 Nbr.
 KT732787, KT732788 and KT732789) and Army ant associated cyclovirus 7 (Acc.
 Nbr ON324106) shared 80.6% with Bat cyclovirus isolate CyVLysokaP4_CMR_2014 (Acc.
 Nbr MG693174) which was isolated in Cameroon from fecal samples of Eidolon helvum, a fruit-eating bat 64.
 Interestingly, a Rep sequence recovered from one of the army ant samples (Army ant associated cyclovirus 10, Acc.
 Nbr.
 ON324073) shared 262/278 amino acids (94% identity) with a human cyclovirus (isolate VS5700009, Acc.
 Nbr.
 YP_008130363) isolated from a patient with an unexplained paraplegia from Malawi 59.
 The CP sequence predicted from the same assembled genome-length contig shared 162/185 aa (88% identity) with an unclassified cyclovirus (isolate ZM36a, Acc.
 Nbr.
 YP_009104365) detected within the intestinal contents of a shrew in Zambia 65.
 Cyclovirus ZM36a was also closely related to cycloviruses initially identified from human patients with central nervous system manifestations 66.
 These results stress the need to better monitor and understand the circulation of cycloviruses between invertebrates, humans and rodents, and the potential of army ants as natural samplers: perhaps even of viruses directly related to human diseases.

 Conclusion